narayanwaraich/bookie/notes/frontend/general.md

+- Use windows photos app for 'bookmarks' view inspiration
-- once any one bookmark's checkbox is selected, all other checkbox's must become visible.
+- once any one bookmark's checkbox is selected, all other checkbox's must become visible
 - preview | reader mode
 - archive
 - drag n drop